This article may contain compensated links. See our full disclosure here

 TV Dramas set in Italy

-- My Brilliant Friend [HBO] – 2018 adaption of the beloved books by Elena Ferrante following the lives of friends Lila and Lenu growing up in Naples in the 1950s.
-The second season starts streaming in 2020
+- My Brilliant Friend [HBO] – adaption of the beloved books by Elena Ferrante following the lives of friends Lila and Lenu growing up in Naples in the 1950s.
+3 seasons with a 4th coming soon.

 - The Borgias [Showtime] – 3 seasons of high drama starring Jeremy Irons and Holliday Grainger tracking the impact of one of Rome’s most powerful families, the Borgia, through the Renaissance era.

 - Rome [HBO/BBC] – historical drama that chronicles Ancient Rome’s transition from Republic to Empire.

 - Inspector Montalbano [RAI/BBC]- Italian series about a fictional detective in Sicily.
 With subtitles

 - Gomorrah [Sky Atlantic ] – equal amounts grit and drama in this series about organized crime in Naples

 - Dream of Italy [PBS] – American travel writer Kathy McCabe explores the places and people of Italy

 - Rick Steve’s Europe – Travel writer Rick Steves takes us to 21 popular places throughout Italy